-Green juice is a popular food for detoxification and with good reason.
+A green juice power shot or green smoothie are popular foods for quick detoxification.
 Fresh green juice prepared from organic, preferably biodynamic, high brix vegetables is a great way to get lots of easy to absorb minerals quickly without any estrogen disrupting pesticide load.

 In addition, plain green juice eliminates the fiber that can sometimes cause issues for those with weakened digestion or reflux.